Former Obama official calls for unvaccinated to be put on 'no-fly list'

 Former Assistant Secretary for Homeland Security Juliette Kayyem wrote that 'flying is not a right'

-A former Obama administration is calling for a federal "no-fly list" for Americans who are not vaccinated against the coronavirus.
+A former Obama administration official is calling for a federal "no-fly list" for Americans who are not vaccinated against the coronavirus.

 "The White House has rejected a nationwide vaccine mandate—a sweeping suggestion that the Biden administration could not easily enact if it wanted to—but a no-fly list for unvaccinated adults is an obvious step that the federal government should take," former Assistant Secretary for Homeland Security Juliette Kayyem wrote in an op-ed for The Atlantic this week.